rantsandruse/pytorch_lstm_04imdb/README.md

 # Day 4: LSTM with IMDB - Does your neural network overfit and why?

 Even a shallow neural network (e.g. an LSTM with one hidden layer) may have tens of thousands of parameters, whereas a deep neural network (e.g. GPT3) could have billions of parameters.
-In the meantime, training dataset size are typically much smaller than the number of parameters.
-So why don't neural networks terribly overfit?
+In the meantime, the size of training dataset size is typically much smaller than the number of parameters.
+How come neural networks don't overfit?

 ### The concept of overfitting and underfitting in classical machine learning
-This is how the concept of overfitting/underfitting is oftentimes explained according to classical machine learning theory:
+This is how the concept of overfitting/underfitting is often explained in classical machine learning theory:

 ![plot](./figures/bias_variance_curve_combined.png)

-(left source: [Belkin et al, 2020.](https://www.pnas.org/content/116/32/15849.short) right source: http://scott.fortmann-roe.com/docs/BiasVariance.html)
+(left source: [Belkin et al, 2020.](https://www.pnas.org/content/116/32/15849.short) right source: [Cornell lecture on bias-variance tradeoff](https://www.cs.cornell.edu/courses/cs4780/2018fa/lectures/lecturenote12.html)

-In this context, "underfitting" happens when the model (or function class) H doesn't have enough parameters and is therefore not complex enough to capture the pattern of the training data.
-Within the underfitting regime, both training and testing error are high (high bias).
-In contrast,"overfitting" happens when the model has many parameters and is too complex.
+In this context, "underfitting" happens when the model (or function class) H doesn't have enough parameters and is not complex enough to capture the pattern of the training data.
+Within the underfitting paradigm, both training and testing error rates are high (high bias).
+In contrast,"overfitting" happens when the model has too many parameters and is too complex.
 It captures too much noise of the training data and does not generalize well to the testing data.
-Within the overfitting regime, training error is relatively low but testing error is relatively high (high variance).
+Within the overfitting paradigm, training error is relatively low but testing error is relatively high (high variance).

 This curve implies that:

-i) there is a sweet spot in the middle where both training error and testing error are low.
+i) there is a sweet spot in the middle where both training error and testing error rates are low.
 ii) When we increase the model complexity (e.g. through increasing the number of model parameters), the testing error is doomed to increase.

 ### How many parameters does our current network have?